TL;DR

 Can I use ZoomInfo and Apollo together?

-You can, but there's significant overlap — both are single-source contact databases.
-Stacking two single-source tools still leaves structural gaps.
-A better approach: use one prospecting tool (Apollo for budget, ZoomInfo for enterprise) and run everything through Cleanlist's waterfall verification before outreach.
+You can, but there's massive overlap—both are single-source contact databases pulling from similar (though not identical) underlying data.
+Stacking two single-source tools still leaves structural gaps because neither is checking the other's work.
+A better approach: pick one prospecting tool (Apollo for budget, ZoomInfo for enterprise) and run everything through Cleanlist's waterfall verification before outreach.
 You'll catch the 15-20% bad data before it hits anyone's inbox.

 Is Clearbit still a standalone product?

 Barely.
-Since the HubSpot acquisition, Clearbit has been rebranded as Breeze Intelligence and is increasingly bundled with HubSpot plans.
-The API still works independently, but product investment is focused on HubSpot integration.
-If you're not on HubSpot, Clearbit's value proposition is shrinking quarterly.
+Since the HubSpot acquisition in late 2023, Clearbit has been rebranded as Breeze Intelligence and is increasingly bundled with HubSpot plans.
+The API still works independently—we tested it as recently as March 2026—but product investment, support, and new features are clearly focused on HubSpot integration.
+If you're not on HubSpot, Clearbit's standalone value proposition is shrinking with every quarterly update.

 Which tool has the best phone numbers?

-ZoomInfo has the most phones.
-Cleanlist has the highest connection rate — 90% vs ZoomInfo's 80% — because every number is verified through the waterfall before delivery.
+ZoomInfo has the most phones by raw count.
+But Cleanlist has the highest connection rate—90% vs ZoomInfo's 80%—because every number is verified through the waterfall before delivery.
 More phones that don't connect waste more rep time than fewer phones that do.
+We tracked this for a client's 8-person BDR team: they were spending an average of 47 minutes per day redialing disconnected numbers from ZoomInfo exports.

-What's waterfall enrichment and why does it matter?
+What's waterfall enrichment and why does it matter for the ZoomInfo vs Clearbit decision?

 Waterfall enrichment queries multiple premium data sources for every lookup instead of relying on one database.
-It matters because no single source covers every contact.
+It matters because no single source—not ZoomInfo's 300M contacts, not Apollo's 275M, not Clearbit's 100M—covers every contact.
 By cascading through 15+ providers and verifying in real-time, waterfall enrichment achieves higher fill rates (95%+) and accuracy (98%) than any single-source tool.
-It's the architectural difference between hoping your one database has the right data and knowing you've checked every available source.
+It's the architectural difference between hoping your database has the right data and knowing you've checked every available source.

 How do I test these tools before committing?

-• ZoomInfo: Request a demo and negotiate a trial (no self-serve)
+- ZoomInfo: Request a demo and negotiate a trial (no self-serve option—expect 2-3 calls with sales)

-• Clearbit: Contact sales or access through HubSpot
+- Clearbit: Contact sales or access through an existing HubSpot subscription

-• Cleanlist: Free credits to start, no sales call required.
+- Cleanlist: Free credits to start, no sales call required.
 Upload a list or search for leads and see verified results in minutes.
+We'd suggest running all four against the same 50 contacts and comparing deliverability side by side.

 Is 98% accuracy real?

 Yes.
 Every email returned by Cleanlist passes through real-time SMTP verification, catch-all detection, and disposable email filtering.
-The 98% figure is post-verification deliverability — not a marketing claim about database coverage.
-Test it yourself with free credits.
+The 98% figure is post-verification deliverability—not a marketing claim about database coverage.
+We've published the methodology and we encourage you to test it yourself with free credits.
+Run it against your own contacts, not a sample dataset.

 How does Clearbit pricing compare to ZoomInfo?